retkowsky/visual-search-azureAI/README.md

 - Introduction to vectors embeddings with Azure Computer Vision 4:<br>
 <a href="1.
 Vectors embeddings with Azure Computer Vision.ipynb">1.
 Vectors embeddings with Azure Computer Vision</a>
-- Creation of a fashion visual search demo using Azure Computer Vision and Azure Cognitive search:
+- Creation of a fashion visual search demo using Azure Computer Vision and Azure Cognitive search:<br>
 <a href="2.
 Visual search with Azure Cognitive Search and Azure Computer Vision.ipynb">2.
 Visual search with Azure Cognitive Search and Azure Computer Vision</a>

-Note: You need to write your Azure AI credentials in the azure.env file
+Note: You need to write your Azure AI credentials in the **azure.env** file

 ## Some examples of a prompt search
 <img src= "prompt search (1).jpg">